comp500/mkwii-presence-java/README.md

 # mkwii-presence-java
-Port of mkwii-presence to the world's greatest langage.
+Port of mkwii-presence to the world's greatest language.

+## How to use
+Don't.